 Advantage: Habitat for Specialized Flora and Fauna

-The desert plays home to a diverse group of plants and animals, all especially adapted for survival in the desert through their efficient use of water.
+One of the advantages of deserts is that they are home to a diverse group of plants and animals.
+They are especially adapted for survival in the desert through their efficient use of water.
 Specialized plant features include thick, waxy leaves and large root or water storage systems, which contribute to their high resistance to drought.
 Examples of thriving desert plants include various cactus species, prickly pears, yuccas and agaves.
-A combination of unique evolutionary traits — both physical and behavioral — makes the survival of desert animals possible.
+A combination of unique evolutionary traits, which include both physical and behavioral features, makes the survival of desert animals possible.
 Examples include the jackrabbit’s large ears for heat regulation, the spadefoot toad’s hibernation during the driest months, and accelerated breeding among various desert insects and amphibians.
 Several species are nocturnal, allowing them the best use of the desert’s coolest hours.

 Advantage: Abundance of Soil Nutrients